arulbenjaminchandru/02-Youtube-Podcast-Summarizer/README.md

-Sure!
-Here’s a README file for your project:

----

 # YouTube Transcript Summarizer

 This project is a web application that takes a YouTube URL, fetches the transcript of the video, and summarizes it using Gemini AI.
 The web interface is built using Streamlit.